NMRExchangeFormat/NEF/specification/Overview.md

     the restraint_combination_id is valid across the entire table, so that you can select a single AND'ed group by looking only in the combination_id column.
 Where it is not needed, the restraint_combination_id is left empty.
     Whereas the normal ambiguous restraint can be described as [a OR b OR c], the restraint_combination_id allows you to describe restraints as [(a AND b) OR (c AND d) OR e] etc.

     4. The  _nef_dihedral_restraint.name column gives the standard name of the corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
-    This column is an information field, that sup-lements but does *NOT* replace or override the atom designations.
+    This column is an information field, that supplements but does *NOT* replace or override the atom designations.

   * Regarding Section 7.
 Optional: **RDC restraint lists(s)**